zavaco10/eda-pw-week-1-assignment/README.md

 - There are comments in the `style.css` file.
 You can write your styles below the comments.
 - You can also add more styles if you want, but make sure you include the styles in the directions, those are required!
 - Link your styles to your `index.html` file in the `head` of your HTML using the `link` tag.
-You did this for your Prime Resume Application, plus the videos from this week demonstrated how to do this.
+You did this for your EDA Resume Application, plus the videos from this week demonstrated how to do this.
   - [Here is a quick reference](https://www.w3schools.com/tags/tag_link.asp)

 *When you're done, make another "`commit`" with `git`.*